In this Streitwise vs. Fundrise comparison, we will look at two popular crowdfunding platforms and help you decide which is right.

 Established in 2010, Fundrise is the oldest real estate crowdfunding platform.
 Fundrise offers people an alternative option to investing in real estate without the stress and costs of traditional real estate investing.

-Fundrise boasts a wide variety of investment options and strategies, goal-planning features, and a user-friendly investment dashboard.
+Fundrise boasts various investment options and strategies, goal-planning features, and a user-friendly investment dashboard.

 Fundrise is based in Washington, DC, and was founded by Ben Miller, who has over 20 years of experience in the real estate industry.